 Getting killed by an owl is gruesome.
 First the owl grabs the prey and crushes it to death with its strong talons.
 Then, depending on the size of the meal, it either eats the prey whole or rips it up.
 The owl’s digestive tract processes the body, and the parts that can’t be digested, like fur and bones, are compacted into a pellet, which the owl later regurgitates.
 Sometimes, those pellets are collected for kids to dissect in school.

 Not only do owls eat surprisingly large prey (some species, like the eagle owl, can even grab small deer), but they also eat other species of owls.
 Great horned owls, for example, will attack the barred owl.
 The barred owl, in turn, sometimes eats the Western screech owl.
 In fact, owl-on-owl predation may be a reason why Western screech owl numbers have declined.

-As harsh as it sounds, the parents always feed the oldest and strongest owlet before its siblings.
+As harsh as it sounds, the parents typically feed the oldest and strongest owlet before its siblings.
 This means that if food is scarce, the youngest chicks will starve.
 After an owlet leaves the nest, it often lives nearby in the same tree, and its parents still bring it food.
-If it can survive the first winter on its own, its chances of survival are good.
+If it can survive the first winter on its own, its chances of survival are fairly good.

 Many owls sleep in broad daylight, but the colors and markings on their feathers let them blend in with their surroundings.